matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 respect to one another.
 The kinds that do not are room and sender rules where the rules are mutually exclusive by definition and therefore an ordering would be redundant.
-Actions for the highest priority rule and only that rule apply (for example, a set_sound action in a lower priority rule will not apply if a higher priority rule matches, even if that rule does not specify a sound).
+Actions for the highest priority rule and only that rule apply (for example, a set_tweak action in a lower priority rule will not apply if a higher priority rule matches, even if that rule does not specify any tweaks).

 Rules also have an identifier, rule_id, which is a string.